-According to Robert Felkin, writing in the 1880s, the dragomans were 'freed slaves, who are employed as police-soldiers, and negotiate with the natives'.
+According to Robert Felkin, writing in the 1880s, the dragomans were 'freed slaves, who are employed as police-soldiers, and negotiate with the natives'.37

 From the outset then, knowledge and use of the emerging South Sudanese Arabic was associated with military force; the local 'negotiations' by interpreters were obviously skewed by the threat of violence to which their privileged linguistic knowledge gave them access.
 But if anything, this gave people the incentive to acquire some of this linguistic knowledge for themselves, and hence South Sudanese Arabic spread beyond the station inhabitants and individual interpreters.
-General Gordon witnessed a whole village, many of whose inhabitants were Arabic-speaking, moving into the vicinity of a station, and predicted that 'Arabic must be the language of these countries'.
-Concentric circles of settlement and interaction developed around the zara'ib and government stations, creating arenas in which both language and negotiation were shaped by localised needs and tensions.
-Relatively peaceful relations might be achieved around some stations, but these could also break down when communication failed.
+General Gordon witnessed a whole village, many of whose inhabitants were Arabic-speaking, moving into the vicinity of a station, and predicted that 'Arabic must be the language of these countries'.38 Concentric circles of settlement and interaction developed around the zara'ib and government stations, creating arenas in which both language and negotiation were shaped by localised needs and tensions.39 Relatively peaceful relations might be achieved around some stations, but these could also break down when communication failed.

-In the Rumbek area of Bahr el Ghazal, for example, some of the earliest zara'ib had been established from the 1850s with the aid of Dinka interpreters and allies; in 1860, 'chiefs' from the Cic and Agar Dinka came to greet the new European owner of the Ronga zariba, and to invoke 'the trader's alliance' to fight their enemies, as Gray puts it.
-Rumbek later
+In the Rumbek area of Bahr el Ghazal, for example, some of the earliest zara'ib had been established from the 1850s with the aid of Dinka interpreters and allies; in 1860, 'chiefs' from the Cic and Agar Dinka came to greet the new European owner of the Ronga zariba, and to invoke 'the trader's alliance' to fight their enemies, as Gray puts it.40 Rumbek later became the province headquarters for the Egyptian government; Gaetano Casati described the 'friendly relations' and 'truce' that developed here between the Agar Dinka and a particular governor, whom they called 'our man'.41 After this governor left, however, relations around the station deteriorated.
+In 1881, a 'deputation of Agar chiefs' trekked all the way to the government headquarters at Lado on the Nile, to complain to Emin Pasha about the abduction of their children by the station forces, prompting Emin's visit to Rumbek.42 In 1883, an Agar war leader, Wol Athiang, led a successful attack on the station and

-&lt;sup>36 Wilson and Felkin, Uganda, II, 104, and 107-9; S. W. Baker, Ismailia: A Narrative of the Expedition to Central Africa for the Suppression of the Slave Trade, Organized by Ismail, Khedive of Egypt (London, 1874), II, 48.
+36 Wilson and Felkin, Uganda, II, 104, and 107-9; S.W.
+Baker, Ismailia: A Narrative of the Expedition to Central Africa for the Suppression of the Slave Trade, Organized by Ismail, Khedive of Egypt, Volume II (London, 1874), 48.

-&lt;sup>37 Mrs. R. W. Felkin, translator's note, in E. Pasha, Emin Pasha in Central Africa, Being a Collection of His Letters and Journals, ed.
+37 R. W. Felkin, editor's note, in E. Pasha, Emin Pasha in Central Africa, Being a Collection of His Letters and Journals, ed.
 G. Schweinfurth, F. Ratzel, R. W. Felkin, G. Hartlaub, trans.
-Mrs. R. W. Felkin (London, 1888), 409, emphasis added; Gray, A History, 100-1, 114, and 142-3.
+R. W. Felkin (London, 1888), 409, emphasis added; Gray, A History, 100-1, 114, and 142-3.

-&lt;sup>38 Gordon to Augusta, 22 Oct.
+38 Gordon to Augusta, 22 Oct.
 1875, 23 Feb.
 1876, cited in Gray, A History, 113.

-&lt;sup>39 Johnson, 'Recruitment', 170.
+39 Johnson, 'Recruitment', 170.

-&lt;sup>40 Gray, A History, 48.
+40 Gray, A History, 48.